Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 Thus do the minor colourings, the melodic shapes, the instrumentation and the harmonic progressions all combine to cast shadows over any misconstrued suggestions of elation or exultation.

-The duet is a complete contrast of mood.
+The duet effects a complete contrast of mood.
 The minor key returns, a playful, almost exultant dance with no feeling of dejection about it----Oh God of love, encompass my soul and assist me.
 The instrumental accompaniment to the two voices is laid out in the form of a trio sonata, two oboes and continuo with a persistent rhythmic message.
-The addition of the two voices enriches the contrapuntal texture at times to five melodic lines although the dance-like characteristic is never threatened.
+The addition of the two voices enriches the contrapuntal texture at times to five melodic lines, although the dance-like characteristic is never threatened.

 Bach aficionados will note the similarity of the opening theme to that of the trio in Brandenburg 1/4, doubtless unintentional and a rare example of Bach almost repeating himself if only for a few bars.

 At this point in the second cycle, one finds Bach experimenting with specific compositional approaches within cognate groups of cantatas; we have already observed him trying out various ways of combining recitative, arioso, and chorale.
 He also seems to have become very interested in the expressive possibilities of the duet.
 In Cs 101 and 113 he produced exquisite duos and one of the most delicate is to be heard in C 78, and yet another in C99.
 In these latter examples he used the higher voices of soprano and alto.
-Here, and in keeping with the somewhat somber tone of the work, it is the turn of the lower tenor and bass, albeit lightened by the imitative cackling of the oboes.
+In C 33 however, and in keeping with the somewhat somber tone of the work, it is the turn of the lower tenor and bass, albeit lightened by the imitative cackling of the oboes.

 The vocal writing is of particular interest because it demonstrates yet again how Bach takes a textual idea and reflects it within the very fabric of his musical structure and textures.
 The verse begins with the individual solicitation----light (infuse) my soul.
 It then moves to consideration of the neighbour whom one should cherish, a passing hint of the Gospel of the day, the Good Samaritan.
 Thus does the text move from emphasis on the individual to that of the group or community.
 Bach takes this as his fundamental cue for the musical construction of the duet.